termoshtt/articles/README.md

 ## necessaries (BibTeX key)
-In order to use link embedded in HTML articles list, the filename of PDF files must be in the form '[bibtexkey].pdf'.
+In order to use link embedded in HTML articles list, the file name of PDF files must be in the form '[bibtexkey].pdf'.
 ([bibtexkey] represents the BibTeX key of the article.)
-Since it is too hard to provide filename converter, please rename by your own.
+Since it is too hard to provide file name converter, please rename by your own.

 ## dependencies
 The most part of this project is written in python2,